leopph/sorcery/README.md

-# ⚙ LeopphEngine ⚙

-## About the project
+# 🪄 Sorcery 🪄

-LeopphEngine (pronounced "lœff") is my solo-project game engine.
-I started building it to learn about game development technology, as this is my strongest interest.
-I used it as my CS BSc thesis and now I'm continuously improving it, adding more features to it.
-I'm planning to use it as my MSc thesis and future reference work.
-The name, as stupid as it may sound, comes from my last name.
-No, I couldn't come up with anything better.
-Yes, seriously.
+Sorcery is my homemade game engine that I started developing during my second BSc year as a way to learn about the technologies behind video games.
+I have used it as my BSc thesis and planning to use it as my MSc thesis too.
+Generally it lacks quite a few features, mainly because I can work on it only in my free time and I also keep reworking systems forever and ever as I learn new things.
+Basically I use it to implement, integrate, and play with ideas I come across as well my own.

+## Features
+Sorcery's renderer is built on DX11 and uses a built-in forward PBR pipeline with cascaded shadow maps for directional lights, classic shadow maps for spotlights and pointlights, all in atlases, using PCF filtering and normal mapping.
+There's a scripting layer using C++ that currently implements a Unity-like object-component system.
+Sorcery's editor, Mage, is a full-fledged tool with world editing, project management, asset importing, and much more.

-## History
+## History and Direction
-Originally LeopphEngine was a simple C++ runtime library that one could link against to create simple interactive 3D environments.
-The current development direction however is to create a fully featured editor capable of building levels, managing projects and resources, and exporting game executables, and to build the runtime layer on top of this.
+Sorcery has gone through many iterations over the years.
+Originally it was called LeopphEngine (pronounced "lœff", from my last name) and was only a simple C++ library running on top of OpenGL that you could link against and use kinda like you would a three.js, just in C++.
+The current direction is to make it a minimum viable but complete game engine.

 ## Used technologies and third-party libraries
 Non-exhaustive list of core components: